26 min read

 The motivation behind this guide was creating something easy to follow that I can refer back to and develop over time.
 Having built ELK stack security monitoring solutions ranging from virtual systems and Raspberry Pi to EC2 instances, it's proved invaluable for capturing things like syslog data, especially while working on proof of concepts.
 There's much more you can do to harden the system before moving to production, but this provides a solid foundation to learn the basics and start experimenting.

 In future articles, I'll explore more advanced data collection and analysis techniques.
 If you find this tutorial useful, please comment, like, and share.
-I'd love to hear your ideas and how you are using the ELK stack.
+I'd love to hear your ideas and how you are using the ELK stack for cybersecurity projects.

 What You'll Build: A Security Monitoring Dashboard

-We'll build a practical cybersecurity monitoring solution using the ELK stack running on Docker, with custom telemetry collection scripts for macOS (Windows version also available in the Git repo).
+We'll build a practical cybersecurity monitoring solution using the ELK stack running on Docker, with custom telemetry collection scripts for Linux, Windows, and macOS.
 By the end, you'll have a functioning security monitoring dashboard that collects real-time data about:

 • Authentication failures and login attempts